HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 [[Gabriele De Luca] Gradient Descent vs. Newton’s Gradient Descent](https://www.baeldung.com/cs/gradient-descent-vs-newtons-gradient-descent)
 * [What is the difference between Gradient Descent and Newton's Gradient Descent?]: https://stackoverflow.com/questions/12066761/what-is-the-difference-between-gradient-descent-and-newtons-gradient-descent
 [[Stack overflow: What is the difference between Gradient Descent and Newton's Gradient Descent?]
 What is the difference between Gradient Descent and Newton's Gradient Descent?](https://stackoverflow.com/questions/12066761/what-is-the-difference-between-gradient-descent-and-newtons-gradient-descent)

+## 7. The Akaike Information Criterion

+In plain words, AIC is a single number score that can be used to determine which of multiple models is most likely to be the best model for a given dataset.
+In other words, the Akaike Information Criterion (AIC) lets you test how well your model fits the data set without over-fitting it.

+A lower AIC score is better.

+### Reference

+* [Introduction to AIC — Akaike Information Criterion]: https://towardsdatascience.com/introduction-to-aic-akaike-information-criterion-9c9ba1c96ced
+[[Alexandre Zajic] Introduction to AIC — Akaike Information Criterion](https://towardsdatascience.com/introduction-to-aic-akaike-information-criterion-9c9ba1c96ced)

+* [The Akaike Information Criterion]: https://towardsdatascience.com/the-akaike-information-criterion-c20c8fd832f2
+[[Sachin Date] The Akaike Information Criterion](https://towardsdatascience.com/the-akaike-information-criterion-c20c8fd832f2)